 Feel free to contact Pam, Betty or Penny weekdays (except Tuesday) at the office during office hours if you have any questions about weddings.
 (02) 9630 1567 / firstname.lastname@example.org

 We would like to make your marriage service meaningful, memorable and enjoyable.

 The All Saints' Anglican weddings ministers are Rev. Owen Goddard and Canon Colin Aiken.

 We are also very happy to allow other Christian ministers to take wedding services in the church, if you would like to have a particular minister who is a registered marriage celebrant.

-You can make a tentative booking, through the office, which will be held for a month.
-A deposit of $400 will secure your booking.
+You can make a tentative booking, through the office, which will be held for a month and assures you are given priority.
+A deposit of $500 will secure your booking.